Input–output model: Further research

 There is extensive literature on these models.
+The model has been extended to work with non-linear relationships between sectors.
 There is the Hawkins–Simon condition on producibility.
 There has been research on disaggregation to clustered inter-industry flows, and on the study of constellations of industries.
 A great deal of empirical work has been done to identify coefficients, and data has been published for the national economy as well as for regions.
 The Leontief system can be extended to a model of general equilibrium; it offers a method of decomposing work done at a macro level.

 Regional multipliers

 While national input–output tables are commonly created by countries' statistics agencies, officially published regional input–output tables are rare.
 Therefore, economists often use location quotients to create regional multipliers starting from national data.
 This technique has been criticized because there are several location quotient regionalization techniques, and none are universally superior across all use-cases.